DanielSmith/alap/examples/sites/styling/README.md

 - Click links to see different per-anchor styles (`alap_anchorId` CSS classes)
 - Click items with custom `cssClass` — individual menu items styled differently
-- Click an image to open a menu positioned at click coordinates
+- Click an image to open a menu placed at click coordinates (uses the placement engine with a point rect)
 - Notice menu z-index inherits from the anchor's context

 ## Key Files